Tinkoff/angular-open-source-starter/README.md

 6. You can add more libraries using the same `npm run add` command to create a whole Angular Workspace with multiple libraries.
 Versioning and publishing is configured that they are released simultaneously like Angular packages.

-## Angular 8
+## View Engine

-Don't need your library to support Angular 7 and below?
-Run following command to update packages for Angular 8+:
+This starter uses Angular 9.
+This way your libraries will be supported across all Angular versions in Ivy world.

-    ng update @angular/cli @angular/compiler-cli @angular/core @nguniversal/common tsickle
+If you need to support older versions of Angular like 6 and above, you can use tag `view-engine` of this repository as your starting point as it is running Angular 7.

 ## Badge

 Show that your project is based off of our starter

 [![angular-open-source-starter](https://img.shields.io/badge/made%20with-angular--open--source--starter-d81676?logo=angular)](https://github.com/TinkoffCreditSystems/angular-open-source-starter)